a commercial litigator

 Current students write about participating in clinics, internships, law review, study abroad and more

 Faculty and admission officers provide tips for applying and succeeding in law school

-In this highly selective program, full-time students begin law school in May 2020 and graduate after six straight semesters of study in May 2022.
-Part-time evening students graduate after eight semesters—in December 2022 or May 2023—with all classes at night.
+In this highly selective program, full-time students begin law school in May 2021 and graduate after six straight semesters of study in May 2023.
+Part-time evening students graduate after eight semesters—in December 2023 or May 2024—with all classes at night.
 With full-time and part-time options, students take the same curriculum and the same number of credits—84 credits—as in our traditional JD programs.
 Merit scholarships are available.